How Long Do Macarons Last In The Fridge?

 • Can you freeze macarons to extend its shelf life?

-Thawing macarons is just as important as freezing them correctly.
-Here’s how to properly thaw your macarons for the best experience:.
+Thawing macarons correctly matters as much as freezing them.
+Here's how:.
 Step.
 Action.
 Time Required.
 1. Remove from freezer. --.
 2. Thaw in refrigerator.
 Few hours to overnight.
 3. Bring to room temperature.
 30 minutes.
 4. Serve and enjoy. --.
-For a perfect finish, consider refreshing the macarons in a warm oven for a minute or two to crisp up the shell if they seem a bit too soft.
-Remember, the key to enjoying previously frozen macarons is a gentle and gradual thawing process.
-If you're interested in the shelf-life of other refrigerator items, explore our article on how long does homemade soup last in the fridge?
+For a perfect finish, refresh the macarons in a warm oven for a minute or two to crisp up the shell if they seem a bit too soft.
+The key to enjoying previously frozen macarons is a gentle, gradual thaw.
 Remove the container of macarons from the freezer.
 Place it in the refrigerator and let the macarons thaw slowly for a few hours or overnight.
-This will help maintain their structure and prevent condensation from forming.
+This maintains their structure and prevents condensation from forming.
 Once thawed, bring the macarons to room temperature before serving; this usually takes about 30 minutes.
-Enjoy your macarons as if they were freshly made (Fridge.com).
+Enjoy them as if they were freshly made (Fridge.com).

 • How can you tell if macarons has gone bad?